Rook matroids and log-concavity of $P$-Eulerian polynomials: Distributional properties of non-nesting rook numbers

 \subsection{Lattice path matroids are not HPP}

 In the previous subsection, we saw that ultra-log-concavity holds for the non-nesting rook numbers.
-In this subsection, we probe the extent to which real-rootedness holds, using the framework of matroids with the half-plane property.
+In this subsection, we consider a strengthening of real-rootedness (stability) and give the first explicit example of a lattice path matroid that does not have the half-plane property.
+For the definitions and overview of stable polynomials in the context of matroid theory, see~\cite{Branden2015}.

 A robust necessary condition that a homogeneous, multiaffine polynomial is stable is that its support forms the collection of bases of a matroid \cite{ChoeOxleySokalWagner2004}.
 The \defin{half-plane property} (HPP) of a matroid $M$ identifies whether the converse is true, namely that the basis-generating polynomial of $M = (E, \mathcal{B})$ defined as